A common question for people visiting Stand-In Central is how much stand-ins in film and television are paid.

 In recent years, union wages have annually increased for TV/film stand-ins on July 1st.

-As of July 1st, 2014, stand-ins on films and many television shows working under a SAG or SAG-AFTRA contract make $171 for 8 hours.
-Stand-ins on other television shows under an AFTRA (aka Exhibit A) contract make $177 for 8 hours.
+As of July 1st, 2015, stand-ins on films and many television shows working under a SAG or SAG-AFTRA contract (specifically, under Schedule X), make $180 for 8 hours.
+Stand-ins on other television shows under a Legacy AFTRA (aka Exhibit A) contract make $186 for 8 hours.

 The productions listings on the SAG-AFTRA website list the contract a particular production is working under.
 The SAG-AFTRA website also includes wage tables that show the rates stand-ins make under various contracts.